Home |

 Greenbriar Picture Shows -- Visit John McElwee's website to see a feature about Gloria, plus photos not seen on this website!
 (Click on Archive and Links, and under Search by People, select "Jean, Gloria," and click the Search button.
 Go down the list and click on the movie reel next to the entry dated 5/21/06.)

-remembers what it was like to co-star in a comedy with W. C.
+remembered what it was like to co-star in a comedy with W. C.

 Fields, sing with Bing Crosby, dance with Donald O’Connor, and